Tips and reasons for holding an event in a museum

 Imagine holding an off-site event surrounded by awe-inspiring paintings, majestic statues or nigh-on mystical archaeological finds.
 Your attendees are immersed in the history, culture and heritage of the host city where your conference or convention is held.
 As your guests network or enjoy a fun-filled off-hour cocktail reception, they become swept up in art and architecture.

 This is an event that will go down in history books.

 This is an event held at a museum.

 Event planners often look for new and exciting venues to hold off-site activities during an event.
 If you need to tick creativity, attendee engagement and lasting impression off your event planning list, then look no further than your host city’s museums.
 However, there are some aspects about organizing an event in a museum that require special attention.
-We spoke with Jonathan Bélanger, Sales Representative at the Musée national des beaux-arts du Québec to explore the advantages to holding an event in a museum and distinct event planning logistics you must consider.
+We spoke with Marie-Josée Légaré, Sales Representative for groups at the Musée national des beaux-arts du Québec to explore the advantages to holding an event in a museum and distinct event planning logistics you must consider.

 Avantages to hosting an event in a museum

 “When hosting an event in a museum, you’re offering time-strapped delegates a way for them to discover local art, history and architecture,” explained Ms Légaré.
 “If a conference or convention features a program chock-full of presentations and meetings, attendees may not have the time to soak up the atmosphere of the host city.
 An off-site activity at a museum can allow visitors to learn about a city’s culture as it evolved through time.”

 Another advantage to hosting an event in a museum is how it can easily become a backdrop that encourages delegate mingling and fosters networking.
 As Ms. Légaré noted: “Because delegates are observing art they have something to talk about other than work or the typical polite, age-old introductory questions.
 A museum creates a shared experience that remains ingrained in delegates’ minds for years to come.”

 Tips to organizing an event in a museum